Click on the links inside the tabbed menu:

 The active raid leader is a very busy person.
 If you have a question about an event, ask it before we start, while it is being explained, not in the middle.
 Ask your group or class leader.
 If you have a question that isn't related to the event we are currently doing, ask another officer or the guild leader, and be prepared to wait until the event is over for a response.

-Raiding current content with your main is not permitted unless specifically stated by an officer.
-Alts may raid with other raid forces, however, it is not permitted to share proprietary raid strategies or other privileged information with outsiders without permission.
+Raiding current content with your main outside of LU is not permitted unless specifically stated by an officer.
+Alts may raid with other raid forces outside of LU raid hours, however, it is not permitted to share proprietary raid strategies or other privileged information with outsiders without permission.
+You must follow our code of conduct and adhere to established rules for looting and raid behavior.

 EGC can be spent as guild currency for items earned on raids that will be used by only the member who bids on the item.
 Items earned on raids cannot be sold or transferred without the express consent of the guild leader.
 Bidders/Rollers must be in good standing which means above a 50% raid percentage and not under any disciplinary action I.E.. probation.